Map Document Migration

 • Import Settings:

-• If the ArcMap version on the computer is 10.4, 10.6, 10.7, or 10.8, the Default option will use ArcServer licenses for verification.
+• If the ArcMap version used on the computer is 10.4, 10.6, 10.7, or 10.8, the Default option will use ArcServer licenses for verification.

 • If the ArcMap version is 10.2, 10.3, or 10.5, the Default option will use Advanced licenses for verification.

-• Charset: Set the corresponding Charset type based on the character set of the source data files associated with MXD.
+• Charset: Set the corresponding Charset type based on the character set of the source data files associated with the MXD.

 Notes: